 So already have tested your product and have a valid test report against the requirements of EN 55022.
 You would prefer not to re-test the product against EN 55032 but are now required to declare compliance against EN 55032 on your Declaration of Conformity (DoC) for CE marking under the EMC Directive 2014/30/EU, what could you do?

 Maybe investigate the requirements and examine the accepted standard and the superseded standard to find common testing components whilst verifying the products characteristics and the applicable testing required.

 Here is a quick brief overview to verify if there is a chance that you can use an existing EN 55022 test report as evidence.

-EN 55022:1998 (with no amendments) required ferrites on all cables going to remote/support equipment this can impact upon the Radiated emissions results,.
-Therefore radiated emissions below 1GHz performed in accordance with EN 55022:1998 (with no amendments) should be used with caution if not at all.
+EN 55022:1998 (with no amendments) required ferrites on all cables going to remote/support equipment this can impact the Radiated emissions results.
+Therefore radiated emissions below 1GHz performed in accordance with EN 55022:1998 (with no amendments) should be used with caution if not all.

 EN 55022:1997 and EN 55022:2006 had no requirements to measure above 1GHz for Radiated emissions, therefore may not demonstrate evidence to EN 55032 if the highest frequency generated or used is more than 108MHz.

 If the product is not a Home satellite receiving systems and was tested in accordance with EN 55022: 2010 Radiated emissions, the methods and limits align with EN 55032.